lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Then, let us progressively increase the size of the box in the z direction, thus forcing the silica to deform and eventually crack.
+    Then, let us progressively increase the size of the box in the z-direction, thus forcing the silica to deform and eventually crack.
 To do
     so, let us make a loop using the jump command.
 At every step of the loop, the box dimension over x will